Marcennaji/HoldemCore/README.md

 └── third_party/      # hand simulation, sqlite3, etc.
 ```

----
-UI Acknowledgement
-The current Qt Widgets game table implementation is a refactored and adapted version of the UI originally developed for PokerTH.
-While much of the original structure has been rewritten and redesigned to suit the specific needs of PokerTraining, this work builds upon the visual foundation provided by the PokerTH project.

 ### 🧩 UI Acknowledgement

 The current **Qt Widgets game table** implementation is a **refactored and adapted version** of the UI originally developed for [PokerTH](https://github.com/pokerth/pokerth).